hydrogen-music/hydrogen/INSTALL.md

 $ ./build.sh d
 ```

-It will produce two folder *build/docs/html/* and *build/docs/latex*
+It will produce two folders, *build/docs/html/* and *build/docs/latex*,
-containing the documentation as either HTML or LaTeX.
-The HTML version
+containing the documentation as HTML and LaTeX, respectively.
+The HTML
-is recommended since it provides a more friendly way to navigate
+version is recommended since it provides a more friendly way to navigate
 through the set of created files.
 You can view them using your
 favorite browser, e.g.